perlamaiolino/perlamaiolino.github.io/phd.md

 ---

 I supervise PhD students working on tactile sensing, soft robotics, and embodied intelligence.
-Please check SRL website(https://ori.ox.ac.uk/labs/srl/research-soft-robotics) to check ongoing research themes in my group and publications(https://ori.ox.ac.uk/labs/srl/soft-robotics-publications)
+Please check [SRL website](https://ori.ox.ac.uk/labs/srl/research-soft-robotics) to check ongoing research themes and [publications](https://ori.ox.ac.uk/labs/srl/soft-robotics-publications) in my group.

 My group is small, and I work closely with students, so research fit and motivation are essential.

 Due to the limited availability of funded positions (see below), I am only able to consider a small number of candidates each year.

-What I look for
+## What I look for
 I look for candidates who:

 - are genuinely curious about research (not just applications or trends),